iltar/blog-articles/published/symfony-security-roles-vs-voters.md

 {
     protected function supports($attribute, $subject)
     {
-        // we only want to vote if the attribute and subject are what we expect return $attribute === 'CAN_EDIT_POST' && $subject instanceof Post;
+        // you only want to vote if the attribute and subject are what you expect return $attribute === 'CAN_EDIT_POST' && $subject instanceof Post;
     }